 Learn How Our Attorneys Can Protect Your Interests

-Identity theft can be a white collar crime and/or an internet crime.
-It is both a violation of state law as well as a federal offense, which means that if you are charged with identity theft, you can be tried in state court and federal court.
-The penalties for federal charges can be much more severe than typical state charges, which is why it is crucial that you retain a qualified lawyer when accused of any type of identity theft in Florida.
+Identity theft can be a white collar crime and an Internet crime.
+It is both a violation of state law and a federal offense, which means that if you are charged with identity theft, you can be tried in state court and federal court.
+The penalties for federal charges can be much more severe than typical state charges, which is why you must retain a qualified lawyer when accused of any type of identity theft in Florida.

 What Does the Law Say About Identity Theft?

 Under Florida statute, identity theft is also known as the criminal use of personal information, such as their name, address, email address, Social Security number, date of birth, bank account number, credit or debit card number, PIN, passport number, driver's license number, medical records, or electronic ID.
 Identity theft may be committed in several ways, such as impersonating someone to gain access to secure identification information, counterfeiting personal identification information, or using another's personal identification information.